erperejildo/react-nodes/README.md

 ### Exercice

 - Create/Edit nodes
-   - create a modal allowing the user to edit the node name
+  - create a modal allowing the user to edit the node name: DONE
-   - this modal should also opens when dropping a node to the builder
+  - this modal should also opens when dropping a node to the builder: DONE
 - Save feature
-   - Using Next.js create an endpoint that allows to "save" the nodes/edges
+  - Using Next.js create an endpoint that allows to "save" the nodes/edges: DONE
-     - don't bother saving it for real, just validate the data
+    - don't bother saving it for real, just validate the data: DONE (including saving)
 - Be creative

 > Have fun!